 My immunity tea brings together two ingredients known thought to have immune boosting, antibacterial and antiviral properties, garlic and ginger.
 Lemons are also in this camp, so adding in a big squeeze from a fresh lemon is an added bonus.
 Since you need large quantities of all of them right away, and doing so in their raw form is very unpleasant, the steeping process is how to make this the best tea for colds and flu that's also pleasantly drinkable

 For the immunity tea to work its magic, you need to drink it within the first 24 hours of realizing you might be getting sick.
 As soon as you get that tickle in your throat, the runny nose, whatever signal you recognize, make the tea.
 I don't promise that it'll completely kill the cold or flu, but in my experience, the symptoms are significantly reduced to nuisance levels instead of stay-home-from-work levels.
-Let me add that I am not a doctor and this is not a cure for flu or the common cold.

 The best part is that it's simple to prepare.
 You'll need fresh garlic and ginger here, nothing jarred, canned or pickled.
 Honey and chicken broth you probably already have.
 It'll only take about 15 minutes to get everything pulled together and about 15 minutes to make the tea.
 (A mini food processor or garlic press is super helpful.)
 Basically, you're pulling out all of the antibacterial and antiviral goodness from the garlic and ginger into a somewhat flavorful broth via a nice long simmer.
 When complete, it will taste like burning, so honey is critical to make it palatable.
 The honey and lemon, like ginger, are also fantastic for a sore throat.